-- 1. Oral exam and prophylaxis performed more than twice in a Benefit Year. - 2.
+- 1. Dental services not listed on the Schedule of Maximum Benefits in Provisions E. and F. above. - 2.
 Completion of the claim form or for broker appointments. - 3.
 Treatment for cosmetic purposes. - 4.
 Expense incurred after termination, except for prosthetic devices, bridges, and crowns, which were fitted and ordered prior to termination, and were delivered within 30 days after the date of termination. - 5.
 Prosthetic services and devices, including bridges and crowns, started before the Plan Participant became covered by the Plan. - 6.
 After initial placement of a denture and required adjustment rebase and/or reline of the dentures, rebase and/or reline of a denture is not allowed more than once in every two-year period. - 7.
 Replacement of lost or stolen prosthetics. - 8.
-Replacement of prosthetics, crowns, and bridges less than five years after a preceding placement. - 9.
-Charges for which a Plan Participant covered by this dental Plan is not required to pay. - 10.
-Orthodontic care, treatment, services, and supplies. - 11.
-Charges for dental implant(s) are limited to a maximum of \$1,500 per Plan Participant covered by the Premium Plan per lifetime. - 12.
-Any expense or charge, which is primarily for the education or training of a Plan Participant covered by this Dental Plan. - 13.
-Services rendered or started, or supplies furnished prior to the Effective Date of coverage under the Plan, or after coverage is terminated under the Plan, except as specifically provided in provision B. of this Section or exception 4 above.
+Charges for which a Plan Participant covered by this dental Plan is not required to pay.